 “In addition to those innovative on-field uniforms, we’ll be offering things around our exclusive connected fitness offerings to MLB teams.
 Think wearables and embeddables at a level you’ve never seen at a professional sports level before,” Plank explained.
 “Giving MLB players better data about themselves, as well as giving fans deeper access to information about players and about their health and about how they’re performing.”

-Under Armour’s recently announced smart running shoes, the UA SpeedForm line, provide a glimpse of what the company’s MLB partnership could look like in 2020.
+The new Under Armour training shoes, the UA SpeedForm line, provide a glimpse of what the company’s MLB partnership could look like in 2020.
 The smart shoes, equipped with UA Record, provide users with tools to understand recovery and maximize performance.
 They pair with Under Armour’s mobile app, MapMyRun, to automatically track detailed running metrics and provide insights into muscular fatigue.

 In February, MapMyRun will feature the Jump Test, which UA Record-equipped shoes will use to determine an athlete’s recovery status and recommended workout intensity.
 These shoes are intended to help athletes become smarter about their bodies, their performance, and their recovery, using real-time data to guide training.